SyncfusionExamples/how-to-show-the-calendar-agenda-view-events-using-sfdatagrid-in-xamarin.forms/README.md

-# How to show calendar agenda view events using SfDataGrid in Xamarin.Forms Calendar?
+# How to show the calendar agenda view events using SfDataGrid in Xamarin.Forms?
-This example demonstrates to show calendar agenda view events using SfDataGrid in Xamarin.Forms Calendar.
+This example demonstrates to show the calendar agenda view events using SfDataGrid in Xamarin.Forms.